openstack/training-guides/doc/upstream-training/source/slides/workflow-commit-message.rst

 Write a summary line for each of the following scenarios:

-- Someone left a print statement that was used for testing during development that is being added to the logs.
+- Someone left a print statement that was used for testing during development that is being added to the logs
-- There are unused arguments being passed into a method that is used in several different files.
+- There are unused arguments being passed into a method that is used in several different files
-- A new capability was added to the project that should be implemented in all vendor drivers.
+- A new capability was added to the project that should be implemented in all vendor drivers

 Share your favorite to our IRC channel.